Cebuano people

-The Cebuano people (Bisaya) are the largest subgroup of the larger ethnolinguistic group Visayans.
-They constitute the largest Filipino ethnolinguistic group in the country.
-They originate from the region of Central Visayas, including Cebu, Siquijor, Bohol, Negros Oriental, western and southern Leyte, western Samar, Masbate, and (from recent migrations) large parts of Mindanao.
+The Cebuano people (Sugboanon) are the largest subgroup of the larger ethnolinguistic group Visayans.
+They originate from the region of Central Visayas, including Cebu, Siquijor, Bohol, Negros Oriental, western and southern Leyte, western Samar, Masbate, and large parts of Mindanao.

 In general, "Cebuano" is a demonym that refers to the native speakers of the Cebuano language in various regions in the Philippine archipelago.
 In the narrower definition, Cebuano (Sugbuanon) refers to the native inhabitants of Cebu Island.

 History

 Cebuano men who served as guards in the early 20th century during the American period.

 The earliest European record of Cebuanos was by Antonio Pigafetta of the Magellan expedition.
 He provided some descriptions of their customs as well as samples of the Cebuano language.
 Ferdinand Magellan was killed in Cebu during the Battle of Mactan against the forces of Lapulapu.

 Later early Spanish colonists referred to the Cebuanos (and other Visayans) as the pintados ("the painted ones"), due to their widespread practice of tattooing to record battle exploits.

 They are crucial for being part of the 300 Visayans that conquered the Island of Luzon, and especially Manila with Spanish Empire together with 90 Spaniards.
 They are also a crucial part of the native middleman for the trade between China and Spain.
 For the early years of the Spanish era in the Philippines.

 Cebuanos have migrated for centuries, with the most significant waves occurring during the early to mid-20th century due to economic hardship, displacement, and government-sponsored resettlement programs that encouraged settlement in Mindanao.

 Cebuano migration to Mindanao accelerated in the 1930s and 1950s due to economic unrest in the Visayas and government-sponsored land settlement programs, making Cebuano the dominant language in many parts of Mindanao.
 Migrants often moved in groups from their home towns, bringing their language and culture with them.
 This influx of Cebuano speakers, alongside migrations from other Visayan islands like Bohol and Panay, led to the widespread adoption of Cebuano as the lingua franca across Mindanao.

 Two locals of Cebu posing near Magellan shrine.